 Roth IRA Accounts

-Roth IRA accounts operate very similarly to Traditional IRAs, the main difference being taxes.
+Roth IRA accounts operate very similarly to Traditional IRAs, but the major difference is when you pay taxes on the money.

-With a Traditional IRA, deposits you make into the account are tax-free, but you pay income tax when withdrawing it when you are retired.
-With a Roth IRA, you pay the full income tax when you make the contribution, but you do not pay any tax when you withdraw.
-This means that if you think the tax rates will go up by the time you retire, you will probably take a Roth IRA, but if you think they will go up, you would take a Traditional IRA.
+With a Traditional IRA, deposits you make into the account are tax-free.
+You pay taxes on that income when you withdraw the money from your account during retirement.
+With a Roth IRA, the opposite is true.
+You pay the full income tax when you make the contribution, but you do not pay any tax when you withdraw the money.
+This means that if you think tax rates will go up by the time you retire, you will probably choose to open a Roth IRA and pay taxes now while interest rates are lower.
+But if you think tax rates will go down, you will probably choose to open a Traditional IRA and pay taxes later.

 Employer Retirement Help